bwvoss/failure-patterns-essay/README.md

 # ...continue
 ```

-Since this is something from the user, we want them to have information in order to make a decision on what to do.
-We don't change the API url information though since that is set in the configuration of the environment -- we don't want the user to set the api url.

-This now becomes:
+Since this is something from the user, it's decided to return some context to the user so they may change their input:

 ```ruby
 def self.fetch(datetime)